Patient Picks up Guitar and Finds New Therapy

-C.J. was just 1 week old when his parents brought him to Children's Mercy Hospitals and Clinics.
+C.J. was just 1 week old when his parents brought him to Children's Mercy Kansas City.
 Andrea Melanson and Connie Chesser were the occupational therapists who oversaw his care.
 C.J. made visits to the hospital twice a week to spend time in the therapy pool, practice using scissors, pull apart Legos, and other therapeutic exercises disguised as everyday child's play.
 Despite clinical efforts, progress was slow and painstaking.

 "We classified C.J. as a severe injury," Melanson said. " Early on, we tried to rehabilitate his arm, but we realized much of the damage would be permanent."

 C.J. underwent five surgeries during the next several years to graft nerves, transfer muscles, and rearrange the bone structure of his arm.
 Therapy remained regular as he approached his teenage years.
 And though he would never regain full function of his arm, that didn't keep him idle.
 He was eventually able to play sports, handle routine tasks, and even drive a car.

 "We didn't want him to be limited in anyway," Clint, C.J.'s father, said.
 "When he wanted to try something, he just found a way.
 He never wanted help; he wanted to figure things out on his own."